shayansaha85/Chaos-And-GenAI/EXP/DOCUMENTATION.md

 - Mongo DB Compass (GUI for interacting with MongoDB instance) 👉 [Click here to download ⬇️](https://www.mongodb.com/try/download/compass)

-> ***NOTE** : With the new latest version of MongoDB, Compass will be automatically installed with the community server.
+> ***NOTE** : With the latest version of MongoDB, Compass will be automatically installed with the community server.
 In that case no need to download Compass again.*

-After the installation of MongoDB we can check by executing the below commands whether MongoDB is up and running :
+After the installation of MongoDB we can check by executing the below command whether MongoDB is up and running

-**In Windows :**
 ```
 sc query MongoDB
 ```